alanbork/kmsmodeline/README.md

 **Raspberry Pi 4 note**

-The raspberry Pi 4, at the moment of writing this, has a limited KMS driver, and a buggy "fake" kms driver.
+This code works with the FKMS and KMS drivers on the raspberry Pi (4).
+At the moment of writing this the pi4 has a limited KMS driver, and a buggy "fake" kms driver.
 This is because the GPU is different from the previous ones.
-Instead of using the `vc` libraries, you will need to use the DRM/GBM.
+Instead of using the `vc` libraries, you will need to use the DRM/GBM libraries which is what this code does.

 **What do I need?**